Table of Contents

 Ojus tablets (Charak)

 Ojus tablets from Charak Pharma is helpful in improving digestion and getting relief from gas.
-The dose is 1 tab, twice/thrice a day after meal.
+The dose is 1 tab, twice/thrice a day after the meal.

 Pudina ark is obtained from pudina or mint.
 It is a medicine for treating emesis, (Dyspepsia, Pain in the abdomen), Digestive impairment and excessive gas.